 The ceremony asking the blessing of the planets follows, the groom is given milk and honey and his feet are washed, the groom and bride’s right hands are joined while the groom’s father pours water over their hands.
 The bride and groom take seven vows in Sanskrit, the bride and groom circle the fire from four to seven times, and they then turn to the north star.
 At some time during the ceremony a coconut will be broken open, the purified butter will be thrown into the fire, the bride will receive jewelry.

-The newlyweds receive blessings from the priest, then their parents, and elder members of both families proceed to the Mandap to greet the new couple.
+The newlyweds receive blessings from the priest, then their parents and elder members of both families proceed to the Mandap to greet the new couple.
 The following day is devoted to a reception celebration.
 That’s a full, three-day wedding!
 A lot to experience and all of those memories will be captured for you only by a sophisticated, experienced photographer.
-At IQ photo we thrive on sharing this celebration with you and being able to deliver all of the photos your heart desires.

 Sikh weddings are big, boisterous, and chaotic with as many as 600 to 1,000 guests.
 The wedding day is long and full of many ceremonial facets.

 The Sikh wedding is also a multi-day affair.
 The day before the wedding the bride will have her hands and feet decorated in henna designs in her Mehndi ceremony.
 She even gets designs on the bottom of her feet.

 The day of the ceremony begins with ceremonies in the groom’s home.
 There are traditional prayers, the groom receives a ceremonial sword, and light snacks and tea are served.
 In a very sweet moment, the groom is fed traditional sweets by his mother.